elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ## 4.1 What's Our Goal? 🎯

-**Objective:** This lesson's mission is to make your life easier by introducing Quarto, a modern markdown-based report framework.
-We'll show you how Quarto streamlines the creation of scientific reports, documents, and articles by combining code execution for data formatting, analysis, and visualization with simple markdown.
+**Objective:** The goal of this course is to simplify your life by introducing Quarto, a new markdown-based report structure.
+We'll show how Quarto speeds up the production of scientific reports, publications, and articles by integrating code execution for data structuring, analysis, and visualization with simple markdown.

 ## 4.2 What is Quarto, and Why Does It Matter? 📖

 [Quarto](https://quarto.org/) isn't just another R package; it's the future of RMarkdown.
-It's an open-source publishing system, powered by Pandoc, that's designed to work with multiple programming languages like Python and Julia.
-Quarto simplifies the entire R Markdown ecosystem, allowing you to effortlessly mix text and code for various purposes, including documents, books, presentations, web pages, and more.
+It's a Pandoc-powered open-source publishing system that's designed to work with a variety of computer languages, including Python and Julia.
+Quarto simplifies the entire R Markdown ecosystem, allowing you to easily combine text and code for a variety of uses such as documents, books, presentations, web pages, and more.

 **Key Benefits of Quarto:**
 - Streamlined document organization and layout.